Racism in association football: Sweden

 In 2009, fans of Swedish football team IFK Göteborg abused supporters of rivals Malmö FF by referring to them as "Rosengårdstattare" ("Rosengård gypsies"), in a racist reference to the large immigrant population of Malmö.
 Also, fans of Helsingborgs IF have been known to yell monkey chants at opposing dark-skinned players.

-In the summer of 2018, the Swedish National Team posted a Youtube video of player Jimmy Durmaz making a statement against racism in football.
+In June 2018, the Swedish National Team posted a YouTube video of player Jimmy Durmaz making a statement against racism in football.
 Durmaz stated that online he has been called "darkie, bloody Arab, terrorist, Taliban."
 In the video, Durmaz talks about his family and how they have also been targets of racism.
-At the end, Durmaz says "vi är eniga, vi är sverige, knulla rasism”, which translates to "We are United, We are Sweden, F**k Racism".
+At the end, Durmaz says "vi är eniga, vi är sverige, knulla rasism", which translates to "We are United, We are Sweden, F**k Racism".